Teacher collaboration supports mixed-attainment classes

-Following participation in the Shanghai exchange in 2015, Maths Hub Lead and Head of Department, Dan Chandrakumar was confronted with the dilemma of how to meaningfully introduce teaching for mastery at St Marylebone.
+Following participation in the Shanghai exchange in 2015, Maths Hub Lead and Head of Department Dan Chandrakumar was confronted with the dilemma of how to meaningfully introduce teaching for mastery at St Marylebone.
 He began with a few of the methods that had impressed him whilst in China, but felt that these were just tinkering around the edges in individual classrooms, and that meaningful implementation would involve more structural change.

 In Shanghai, in non-setted classes, whole-class, teacher-led teaching is the norm.
 The entire class studies the same topic for a long period, so that no child is left behind.
-Those who grasp ideas quickly (and these are not the same pupils every time) are extended by being expected to explain their reasoning carefully and in depth, by tackling more difficult problems, and by an expectation that they must understand not only how to do a procedure, but also the mathematical structure behind the procedure.
+Those who grasp ideas quickly – and these are not the same students every time – are extended by being expected to explain their reasoning carefully and in depth.
+They are also challenged by tackling more difficult problems, and by an expectation that they must understand not only how to do a procedure, but also the mathematical structure behind the procedure.
 Those who have had difficulty with a topic are given same-day intervention so that they are ready to access the next lesson.

-We didn’t understand it enough when we started it, so a lot of it has been a learning journey, there have been mistakes.
+"We didn’t understand it enough when we started it, so a lot of it has been a learning journey, there have been mistakes.
 The ideology is that you take everyone with you, no one gets left behind, so we thought ‘let’s have mixed ability classes, and teach everyone, raise the bar’ and… yeah, it didn’t work at all, it was terrible.
 The teaching just didn’t match what was needed for mixed ability classes.
 All the teachers were teaching to the middle.
 The top end were bored, the lower end were struggling, and bored.
 Only the kids in the middle were enjoying lessons or making real progress.
-At that point we very almost went back to setting but we decided to try one more thing.
+At that point we very almost went back to setting but we decided to try one more thing."

 Reluctant to abandon the principle of having mixed classes too quickly, Dan suggested to his staff that they try joint planning on a regular basis and they agreed to give it a go.
 This idea is also modelled on standard practice in Shanghai where ‘Teacher Research Groups’ (TRGs) meet regularly to review and plan lessons.
-Y7 teachers at St Marylebone started to meet weekly, to discuss progress in the current week’s teaching, and to outline lessons for the week ahead.
+Year 7 teachers at St Marylebone started to meet weekly, to discuss progress in the current week’s teaching, and to outline lessons for the week ahead.
 Dan describes the revolutionary effect that this had on everybody’s teaching:

-We started doing the TRGs and the teaching quality just rocketed – previously we had had all these teachers who are busy as it is, having to plan four mixed ability lessons a week with no experience of what was required.
+"We started doing the TRGs and the teaching quality just rocketed – previously we had had all these teachers who are busy as it is, having to plan four mixed ability lessons a week with no experience of what was required."

-Once the TRGs started, everyone was like ‘yes, this is the way we want to continue doing this’.
+"Once the TRGs started, everyone was like ‘yes, this is the way we want to continue doing this’."

 Committing two hours a week (for those that teach both year groups) is a big ask of a busy teacher – it’s intriguing to know how Dan has managed it.
-But the teachers appear all to agree how their colleague Andrew Dowle sums it up:
+But the teachers all appear to agree how their colleague Andrew Dowle sums it up:

-It seemed a lot at first, but it pays such huge dividends.
-It is actually a time-saver because you benefit so much from the joint planning.
+"It seemed a lot at first, but it pays such huge dividends.
+It is actually a time-saver because you benefit so much from the joint planning."

 Add this to the fact that they share a busy office: it is evident that the conversation begun in the allotted TRG hour is one that continues all week over cups of tea.

 All-attainment grouping lends itself well to joint-planning.
-In a setted school, the teacher that teaches set 2 of 8 may be following the same curriculum as other sets (or may not be) but very probably at a different pace, or in a different order, making collaborative discussion more difficult and joint planning impossible.
+In a setted school, the teacher that teaches Set 2 of 8 may be following the same curriculum as other sets (or may not be) but very probably at a different pace, or in a different order, making collaborative discussion more difficult and joint planning impossible.
 In this model, all teachers of the year group have comparable classes and move through the same curriculum at roughly the same rate.
 It is easy to see that coming into the department office to let off steam about ‘that lesson’ (good or bad), is likely to get a more constructive response than just a sympathetic ear.

 To effect such structural change, the department must, clearly, have the support of the school management.
 At St Marylebone, this reform extends beyond the maths department.
 Following the successful implementation of maths TRGs, science and English departments have also started joint planning in a similar way.
 Removing sets has freed up timetable flexibility so that teachers can have the necessary common PPA period.
 Dan has also arranged for a cover teacher to be regularly timetabled for each year group.
 This frees staff, in rotation, to spend the period visiting all their colleagues’ classes to share good practice.